legendarycode3/31-days-Of-reactjs-course/README.md

 It is the entry point of your React app.
 Where react is rendered into the DOM. </br>

 - StrictMode : This is a special component provided by react.
+Strict Mode basically gives us some additional checks and warnings when developing our App.